zhufuyi/sponge/pkg/app/README.md

 ## app

-Elegantly start and stop services, using [errgroup](golang.org/x/sync/errgroup) to ensure that multiple services are started properly at the same time.
+Start and stop services gracefully, using [errgroup](golang.org/x/sync/errgroup) to ensure that multiple services are started properly at the same time.

 <br>